cgustave/netcontrol/ssh/README.md

      |      connection in connected state.
      |
      |      Returns ssh object itself to allow methods chaining
      |
+     |  execute(self, commands='', type='command')
+     |      Executes a list of commands on the remote host.
+     |      It is possible to use either the the ssh command channel (like when
+     |      sending a single command over ssh) or to open a shell and behave more
+     |      like a user typing commands.
+     |
+     |      type='command' : the channel is close immediately after each command
+     |      so it is not possible to follow-up on the same connection with the next
+     |      command.
+In this cased a new channel is opened for the next command.
+     |
+     |      type='shell' : channel requested is type 'shell', multiple commands are
+     |      allowed and channel will stay opened until explicitely closed or
+     |      session is close.
+     |      This should be supported by any ssh devices
+     |
      |  mock(self, context=None, exception=None)
      |      For moking purpose only